 - Landlords must provide a written lease agreement.

 - Tenants have the right to a habitable home.
-This means the property must be free of rodents, insects, and other pests; have running water and electricity; and be structurally sound.
+This means the property must be free of rodents, insects, and other pests; have running water and electricity; and be sound.

 - Landlords must give tenants at least 24 hours’ notice before entering the property for any reason other than an emergency.